mini-soda-uwisc/competition-code/README.md

 # competition-code

- All competition code in the past
+All competition code we wrote during training in the past.

+Note: some of the content is writing in Chinese.
+If you don't understand, try using some translation software or AI.